arcivanov/xfs-extract/README.md

 Scans the raw disk to allow extraction.
 The utility itself doesn't modify the disk and only opens files for reading.

+If the XFS file system is corrupted then your ability to mount and extract data from it will vary depending on the level of the corruption.

+There is some basic check of the superblock checksums to eliminate false positives.

 Root privileges required.

-If the XFS file system is corrupted then your ability to mount it and extract data from it will vary depending on the level of the corruption.

 ## Requirements